Calvary & Chimney Rocks Hike: Cool Rocks, Big Views at Shenandoah National Park

 Turk Mountain Overlook

-Just 30 minutes away, Waynesboro, Virginia is the closest town for post-hike eats and sips.
+Waynesboro, Virginia is a short distance away for post-hike eats and sips.
 A couple of faves include The Fishin’ Pig and The Tailgate Grill.

-Eager for more hiking trails?
-Check out my favorite hikes in Shenandoah National Park’s South District, including Turk Mountain and Blackrock Summit.
+Eager for more miles of trails?
+Check out my favorite hikes in Shenandoah National Park’s South District, including the easy hike to Blackrock Summit.